Gerx07/p2rank/README.md

 ### Algorithm

 P2Rank makes predictions by scoring and clustering points on the protein's solvent accessible surface.
-Ligandability score of individual points is determined by a machine learning based model trained on the dataset of known protein-ligand complexes.
+Ligandability score of individual points is determined by a machine learning model trained on a dataset of known protein-ligand complexes.
-For more details see the slides and publications.
+For more details, see the slides and publications.

 Presentation slides introducing the original version of the algorithm: [Slides (pdf)](https://bit.ly/p2rank-slides)